MatMechLab/AsFem/docs/Tutorial/step-7.md

 with $E_{0}$ being the constant Youngs modulus, $\delta$ representing fluctuation. $x$ and $y$ are the coordinate.

 ## Write code for your umat-1
 AsFem offers several umat(1~10), which means you can easily write your code by editing the cpp file in the `src/MateSystem` folder.
-In this case, we will use `umat1`, then one can open the `User1Material.cpp` file with whatever text/code editor he/she likes.
+In this case, we will use `umat1`, then one can open the `User1Material.cpp` file with whichever text/code editor he/she likes.

 ## Constitutive laws